 That’s a big job.
 That isn’t easy work.

-It gets even harder when we’re all indoctrinated to believe that any problem we ever experience is a product of poor individual choices and we get what we deserve so we don’t need to help each other.
+It gets even harder when we’re all indoctrinated to believe that any problem we ever experience is a product of poor individual choices and we get what we deserve so we don’t need to help each other (empowermyth).

 How can we band together and support each other in challenging structures and circumstances that are not our fault when we’re busy blaming and judging each other and believing it is our fault?

-Those are two of the more distressing and dis-empowering consequences of The Female Lifestyle Empowerment Brand:
+And that’s EXACTLY the distressing and dis-empowering consequences of empowermyth sold to us by The Female Lifestyle Empowerment Brand:

 - It purports to be empowering and liberating and uses the language of political activism but its reliance on positive-thinking and The Law of Attraction depoliticizes people.
 It’s not a coincidence that many of its proponents explicitly instruct or encourage their fans and clients to disengage from distressing realities so as not to compromise their positive mental states.